 12. Click the Add or Update button to save the policy to the plan.

 Benefits are assumed to be paid to the policy owner's spouse or partner.
-Alternative or additional beneficiaries can be specified on the Advanced Settings > Beneficiary Designation panel, if necessary.
+Alternative or additional beneficiaries can be specified on the Advanced Settings > Inheritance Details panel, if necessary.
 Beneficiaries can include the spouse, estate of the insured, surviving insured (for joint policies), other people within the plan, persons outside the plan, and charities.

 Let's See Charts

 Family Income Benefits will appear in the Let's See charts, primarily in the Cash Flow chart when a benefit is received as an inflow after the death (Mortality) of the policyholder.

-Inflows from FIB payouts will be catagorised as Insurance in the detailed view of the chart.
+Inflows from FIB payouts will be categorized as Protection in the detailed view of the chart.

 Specifics about the policy can be found in the chart legend, Detailed Info view of the chart legend.